unSinn/java-notes/notes.md

   * The default value of `String` is `null` (like any other `Object`)
   * The call of a super() constructor has to be on the first line.
   * Interface methods are public by default.
+  * `System` is not a package.
+It is a class in `java.lang` package.

+And as always:
   * Always take looooong time to verify which variable is printed out!!!
+  * Always make sure you checked *all* correct answers!

   ### &, &&, |, || and booleans